 Typically, a normal sleeping heart rate for adults resides at the lower end of the average daily heart rate.

-When we sleep, it’s quite normal for our heart rates to be anywhere within the suggested range.
+It’s difficult to determine an average sleeping heart rate as, when we sleep, it’s quite normal for our heart rates to be anywhere within the suggested range.
 Sometimes, it can go even lower than this, particularly during deep sleep amidst REM (repetitive eye movement) cycles.

 It’s worth noting that during REM sleep, our heart rates and blood pressure can also go up – during a nightmare, you may wake up in a pool of sweat while your heart is racing.
 As such, it’s quite hard to point towards a ‘normal’ heart rate when sleeping, as this can change drastically through the night.